johnwmcintosh/RickyMorty/README.md

-# RickyMorty Expore the universe of Rick & Morty
+# Explore the universe of Rick & Morty